Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ---
-slug: species-selector
+slug: add-remove-species
-title: Species selector
+title: How do I add or remove a species?
 description: How to select a species and genome assembly of interest to visualise in the genome browser and entity viewer
 tags:
   - species selector